lohedges/vmmc/README.md

 fluid, single particle rotations will always be accepted.
 While not a problem from a thermodynamic perspective, this may cause issues if the user wishes to enforce a strict Stokes scaling of translational and rotational diffusion.
-* The calculation of the hydrodynamic factor makes assumes a spherical cluster, which is only approximate in two dimensions.
+* The calculation of the hydrodynamic damping factor assumes a spherical cluster, which is only approximate in two dimensions.
 In general, it is likely that particles on a flat surface may diffuse in a system specific way, so there may be no good general approximation of Stokes scaling.
 In future versions